stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 Since CWLProv was a starting point in the development of WRROC (Section [3.1](#runcrate)), as a baseline validation we chose to verify that the metadata contained in CWLProv ROs is preserved in the RO-Crates produced by their conversion through runcrate's *convert* command.

-In previous work we had conducted a qualitative analysis of metadata coverage in CWLProv (version 0.6.0), based on concrete examples of ROs associated with a realistic bioinformatics workflow [[De Wit 2022]];
+In previous work we had conducted a qualitative analysis of metadata coverage in CWLProv (version 0.6.0), based on concrete examples of ROs associated with a realistic bioinformatics workflow [[de Wit 2022]];
 in this work we repeated this analysis for WRROC, and compared the WRROC RDF representation (in `ro-crate-metadata.json`) with the CWLProv RDF provenance graph.

-To summarise, the analysis focuses on the comparison of the degree of representation by the two models of six provenance data types defined in [[De Wit 2022]], which we recall here for clarity.
+To summarise, the analysis focuses on the comparison of the degree of representation by the two models of six provenance data types defined in [[de Wit 2022]], which we recall here for clarity.

 1.  **Scientific context**: the choices which were made in the design of the workflow and parameter values.
 2.  **Data**: input and output data.